 Pronunciation Exercises for Adults

-Here are some Pronunciation Exercises for Adults:
+Here are few Pronunciation Exercises for Adults:-

-Exercise 1: Minimal Pairs
+Minimal Pairs Exercise 1:

 • Practice words that differ by only one sound.